FCMDRIVER Troubleshooting Guide

 For troubleshooting, it may be useful to initially disable all input blocks then selectively reenable them one at a time.
 Stop and restart the driver after changing the configuration file.

-You can also disable the pilot inputs by selecting the 'Pilot inputs: None' option in the fcmconsole [Options] pane.
+You can also disable the pilot inputs by selecting 'Pilot inputs: None' in the fcmconsole options pane.
 You must stop and restart the driver for this setting to take effect as well.

 To find out the default list of input blocks, select [Diagnostics|FCM Information]; the ICD-Inputs: line (near the end) shows the default list stored in the FCM file.